 Another emerging technology that will require future certification consideration is dynamic directional guidance that uses sensors and algorithms to monitor real-time building conditions to route or reroute occupants for optimal egress efficiency.
 Advances in these guidance systems will need to be addressed in the building and fire codes that establish expectations for product performance.

 We can help you navigate the regulatory and certification complexities associated with these systems as well as the ever-changing marketplace.

-Emergency lighting services
+Emergency lighting requirements and services

 We offer the full range of certification services associated with both UL 924 and UL 1994, the Standard for Luminous Path Marking Materials.
 Subject matter experts at our facilities in both North America and Asia communicate frequently with one another to ensure the rapid changes in technology and the means to properly evaluate them for life-safety purposes remains consistent across the globe.
 The UL 924 approach to evaluating emergency lighting equipment has also gained considerable advocacy in the Middle East, Asia and the Indian subcontinent due to its rigor, specificity, practicality and efforts to keep up with the changing technology.

 A recent and significant revision to UL 924 involves the evaluation of controls that may be integral to or intended to work with emergency lighting equipment.
 The testing protocol was significantly expanded and renamed as the Emergency Lighting Control Functionality (ELCF) test.
 This test now provides guidance for evaluating a wider range of functionalities associated with emergency lighting control and creates the opportunity to individually certify an Emergency Lighting Control Device (ELCD) that can be separately field installed to support other previously installed emergency lighting equipment.